Jenni Falconer: Other work

+Business ventures

+In 2019, Falconer co-founded Kollo Health, a UK-based health and wellness brand which launched in 2020.
+The brand is best known for its premium liquid marine collagen supplements, delivering 10,000mg of marine collagen per daily sachet, alongside a range of health and wellness products suitable for both men and women.
+Kollo Health has won numerous industry awards including the Global Excellence Awards 2025 for Best Marine Collagen Supplement Brand UK.

 Personal life

-Falconer married actor James Midgley at Babington House in June 2010.
-She gave birth to a daughter, Ella, in September 2011.
-She lives in Wimbledon, London.
+On 11 August 2009, Falconer announced on Twitter that she had become engaged to her long-term partner, actor James Midgley after he proposed in New York City.
+They married at Babington House on 3 June 2010.
+Falconer birth to their daughter on 21 September 2011.
+She has lived in Wimbledon, London, since 2001.

+Charitable causes

 Since 2002, Falconer has been a celebrity patron of the charity Breast Cancer 2000.
 In 2012, Falconer took part in the London Marathon, raising money for CLIC Sargent.
 She finished with a time of 3 hours and 53 minutes.
 In the following two years, Falconer took part in the London Marathon, where she raised money for The Children's Trust a charity for children with brain injury and neurodisability.
 In 2014, she completed the marathon in 3 hours and 57 minutes.

 Falconer took part in the 2015 London Marathon, raising money for Cancer Research UK.
 In January 2019 Falconer became an Ambassador of The Children's Trust, having been a supporter since 2009.
 She has run three marathons for the charity in 2009, 2014 and 2019 and hosted gala fundraising events in London.